ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-supply-chain-use-cases.md

 # Generic Problem Statement

-As illustrated in {{livecycle-threats}}, a supply chain attack may leverage one or more lifecycle stages and directly or indirectly target the component.
+As illustrated in {{lifecycle-threats}}, a supply chain attack may leverage one or more lifecycle stages and directly or indirectly target the component.

 ~~~~
 threat chain diagram here
 ~~~~
-{: #livecycle-threats title="Example Lifecycle Threats"}
+{: #lifecycle-threats title="Example Lifecycle Threats"}

 [^status]